turingschool-examples/little-esty-shop/README.md

 * [Contact](#contact)

 ## General Info
-"Little Esty Shop" is a four person, 9 day group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+"Little Esty Shop" is a 4 person, 9 day group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.

 ## Learning Goals
 - Practice designing a normalized database schema and defining model relationships